 During the latest decades, IT providers have built more and more sophisticated systems to manage the resources and documentation of enterprises.
 Meanwhile, the business environment has changed from company-based value creation towards network-based value creation.
 This means that the crucial information flows are not only inside the company anymore – nowadays those information flows exists between companies.
 This is the area where the IT systems, designed for company-based value creation, fail and do not cope.

 The Romans built their superhighways of information such as Via Flaminia and Via Aurelia over 2000 years ago.
 The target was to establish a road network that ensures the protection of the empire with fast information flows throughout the huge territory.
-My colleagues and I share precisely the same mission in the modern business environment.
+My colleagues and I share precisely the same mission in the modern business environment and today’s highway of information.
 Our passion is to bridge manufacturing companies by building superhighways of information – Via Collaboration – between customer and supplier companies.